michaelchughes/michaelchughes.com/content/pages/FrontPage.md

                 <li> Led by <a href="https://scholar.google.com/citations?user=5O4vP3EAAAAJ&hl=en">Mike Wojnowicz</a>, a <a href="https://disc.tufts.edu/">data scientist at Tufts DISC</a>
                 </li>
                 <li><p>
                     Linear models with categorical outcomes can be tough to fit in Bayesian fashion, especially when number of categories are large.
-We show how classic Bayesian auxiliary variable methods (probit, logit) for one-hot binary models can be <i>justified</i> via a principled likelihood bound and used to predict truly one-of-K categorical data quickly and accurately.
+We show how classic Bayesian auxiliary variable methods (probit, logit) for one-hot binary models can be <i>justified</i> as principled surrogates of a new class of truly one-of-K categorical models via a likelihood bound.
+While it has been common for decades to train many simple binary classifiers via a "one vs rest" (aka one vs all) paradigm, the statistical justification for this choice has often been questioned.
+This work offers a firm foundation for why this independent binary approximation may be successful.
                 </p>
                 </li>
             </ul>